How Much Does a Root Canal Cost?

 Most of us take our teeth for granted until they start to hurt.
 Once a toothache begins, it can be distracting at best and debilitating at worst.
-What’s more, when your toothache doesn’t respond to over-the-counter medication, you may be left wondering how you’ll focus on work, get to sleep, and get the pain to go away.
+When your toothache doesn’t respond to over-the-counter medication, you may be left wondering how you’ll focus on work, get to sleep, and get the pain to go away.

 The first step in treating a painful tooth should always be to call a dentist.
 Unfortunately, many people avoid doing this out of fear the dentist will recommend a root canal.
 Root canals are standard, routine oral procedures that have gotten a bad rap for a variety of reasons, but with constant advancements in dental technology and techniques, root canals have never been easier, faster, or less painful to perform, all with a very low rate of complications.

-Moreover, root canals are often more than a recommendation–they’re necessary to protect your oral health and your overall health.
-This often leads patients to a second barrier to care: how they’re going to pay for this important treatment.
+Root canals are often more than a recommendation–they’re necessary to protect your oral health and your overall health.
+This often leads patients to a second barrier to care: how they’re going to pay for a root canal.

 illustration of root canal